Mattsi-Jansky/recipes/cottage_pie.md

 ## Meta

-Vegetarian Cottage Pie, supplementing the beef for a plant-based substitute.
+Vegetarian and gluten-free Cottage Pie, supplementing the beef for a plant-based substitute.

 * Servings: ??
 * Caloriges per serving: ??